edarin/code_DRC/README.md

 [117] drc_kwango_0036    drc_kwango_0042
 ```

+###### Non-residential building with census observations

+We have 73 people recorded in non-residential buildings.
+We discard them.

 ### Section 2: Check for micro-census coverage
 **Idea**: we want to know if surveyed areas, ie clusters,  were fully covered by the surveyors, for sampling bias and density computation.
 ![](./pic/kwango_census.png)